What affects moving costs in Preston

 Route timingSchool-run congestion, unpredictable junctionsExtends travel segments and compresses loading windows at managed sites

-Costs scale with duration because labour time is the main billing unit.
-A compact move with close parking can fit into a short window, while a similar load with stairs or a long carry may take most of a day.
-Two moves with the same mileage can diverge widely in cost when access, layout, and timing differ.
+Costs scale with duration because labour time is usually the main billing unit.
+A compact move with close parking can fit into a short window, while a similar load with stairs, a long carry or awkward access can take most of a day.
+Loading time usually outweighs driving time, so two moves with similar mileage can still end up priced very differently.
+That pattern is also reflected in how neighbourhood layout changes moving time.
+A useful local example can be seen in man and van services in Bamber Bridge.

 Move typeTypical time rangeWhat affects duration